Delta-Pay/Delta-Pay-app/README.md

 - Interfaces must be up to standard for both mobile and desktop views

 ### Landing page
-- The landing page has 2 options.
-Backend view and Payment View
+- The landing page has 2 options: **Backend View** (Admin Only) and **Payment View** (Customer Portal)

-- The page must only have those two options.
-Clean in the middle look
-- Apply general layout formatting.
+> **Note:** The Backend View is restricted to administrators only.
+In production, regular users will not be able to access this view.
+Access control is enforced through role-based authentication and session management.

 ### Payment page
-- The top right of the page is a user icon with the letter of the person's name.
+- The top right of the page displays a user icon with the first letter of the person's name
+- **User Selection Flow (from Landing Page):**
-- When going from the landing page to this page, ask the user to select one of the users accounts.
-Not bank account (of the 5 users). (this needs to happen on the landing page actually)
+  1. When navigating from landing page to payment view, user must first select one of the available user accounts (not bank accounts)
-- once the user has select a user account to use ask them for a password. the password will use the same hashing anjd salting that was stated in the backend security features.
-Please also note that it needs to be a custom popup not a browser popup.
-- Once the account is selected, show the page.
-- general payment inputs with censoring for card inputs and more.
-Everything a normal payment gateway should have.
-IT needs to enter card info
+  2. After account selection, a custom (non-browser) popup prompts for password authentication
+  3. Password is validated using the same Argon2/PBKDF2 hashing and salting as backend security features
+  4. Only after successful authentication is the payment page displayed
+- **Payment Interface:**
+  - Standard payment gateway inputs with appropriate field masking for sensitive data (card numbers, CVV, etc.)
+  - Multi-currency support with currency selection
+  - SWIFT provider selection for international transfers
+  - Account information and SWIFT code entry fields
-- Clean slow animations to not overload the user, but give a strong, modern, secure look
+  - All features expected from a modern, secure payment gateway
+- **User Experience:**
+  - Clean, smooth animations that don't overwhelm the user
+  - Modern, secure visual design language
-- Once the submit button is clicked, a clean prompt emerges with a tick animation saying payment sent.
+  - Upon clicking submit, a clean animated prompt appears with a checkmark/tick animation confirming "Payment Sent"

-### Backend view.
-- The page is used to show the database and the payments, and then approve or deny them.
-- apply general layout rules
+- Apply general layout formatting

-- The admin has no users
-- Have a log of users who have been kicked off the site or have attempted to exploit the page through the security measures we have discussed.
+### Backend view (Admin Portal - Access Restricted)
+**Access Control:** This view is exclusively for pre-registered bank employees/administrators.
+Regular customers cannot access this portal in production.
+Authentication is enforced with employee-only credentials and role-based session tokens.

+#### Features:
+- **Payment Management:** View all pending international payments from customers and approve or deny them before forwarding to SWIFT
+- **User Management:** Access the "Create User" feature to register new customer accounts
+- **Security Monitoring:** Comprehensive security log displaying:
+  - Failed login attempts and account lockouts
+  - Suspicious activities and exploit attempts
-- The log must have all redirections and user navigation with IP logging and user account tracking.
+  - User navigation patterns with IP address tracking
+  - Account access history and user tracking
+  - All security events with severity levels (info, warning, error)

+#### Create User Feature:
+The admin portal includes a comprehensive user registration system (`CreateUser.html`) that allows administrators to create new customer accounts.
+This feature includes:

+**Personal Information:**
+- Full name (letters only, 2-50 characters)
+- ID number (13 digits)
+- Date of birth (DD/MM/YYYY format)
+- Nationality and occupation

+**Account Details:**
+- Username (3-20 alphanumeric characters)
+- Account number (10-20 digits, auto-formatted)
+- Password with real-time strength validation (minimum: Strong - 5/6 criteria)
+  - Must include: lowercase, uppercase, number, special character
+  - Minimum 8 characters (12+ recommended for "Very Strong")
+- Account type (Standard/Premium/Business)
+- Initial balance and annual income
+- Multi-currency support (ZAR, USD, EUR, GBP, AUD, CAD, CHF, JPY)

+**Contact Information:**
+- Email address and phone number (international format: +XX-XX-XXX-XXXX)
+- Full address (street, city, state/province, postal code, country)
+- Preferred language

+**Payment Card Information:**
+- Card number (16 digits, auto-formatted with spaces)
+- Card expiry (MM/YY format)
+- Cardholder name (auto-fills from full name)

+**Security Features:**
+- Real-time input validation with RegEx whitelisting
+- Password strength meter with visual feedback (Weak → Very Strong)
+- Password visibility toggle for both password fields
+- Submit button disabled until password meets minimum strength (Strong)
+- All sensitive data is hashed with PBKDF2 (100,000 iterations) before storage
+- Comprehensive error handling and user feedback via toast notifications
+- CSRF token protection on form submission

+> **Important:** Customer self-registration is not available.
+All user accounts must be created by administrators through this secure interface to ensure proper verification and compliance with banking regulations.

 ## Frontend Technologies